-'Mini' stroke can cause major disability, may warrant clot-bustersSeptember 13th, 2012 in Cardiology /
+'Mini' stroke can cause major disability, may warrant clot-bustersSeptember 13, 2012 in Medicine & Health / Cardiology

 A transient ischemic attack, TIA or a "mini stroke," can lead to serious disability, but is frequently deemed by doctors too mild to treat, according to a study in the American Heart Association journal Stroke.